yysun/apprun-hn/README.md

 # apprun-hn

-This is a Hacker News reader application built using [AppRun](https://github.com/yysun/apprun), a library for developing applications using the elm style model-view-update architecture the based on event pub and sub pattern.
+This is a Hacker News reader application built using [AppRun](https://github.com/yysun/apprun), a library for developing applications using the elm architecture, events, and components.

 ```
 npm install